 The Ordinary Azelaic Acid Suspension 10% Formula.

-I applied this formula at night only after cleansing and toning, then i seal off with my moisturizer (but you can choose to apply both morning and night) don’t forget to follow up with a sunscreen if you apply it during the day.
+I applied this formula at night only after cleansing and toning, then I seal-in with my moisturizer (but you can choose to apply both morning and night) don’t forget to follow up with a sunscreen if you apply it during the day.

 After 1 week and 2 days of application (and usage) the result was miraculous, all my acne (pimples) at the left side of my forehead dried off and healed.
 See a picture of my left-side forehead below.